The Black-Scholes Model: A Practical Guide for Options Traders

 Who developed the Black-Scholes Model?

-The Black-Scholes Model was developed by economists Fischer Black and Myron Scholes, with contributions from Robert Merton.
-They were awarded the Nobel Prize in Economic Sciences in 1997 for their work.
+Economists Fischer Black and Myron Scholes developed the Black-Scholes Model, with contributions from Robert Merton.
+Their work earned them the Nobel Prize in Economic Sciences in 1997.

 What are the assumptions of the Black-Scholes Model?